![]() |

 |<----------------AB------------------>| A C B ._______________________.______________. |<----------AC--------->|<-----CB----->| |

-To simplify matters (or to confuse the less mathematically gifted), we will do some substitutions and let the whole segment AB = 1, and we will let AC be phi, Φ. Now, it should be clear that the whole segment AB is the sum of the 2 parts, AC and CB, right?
+To simplify matters (or to confuse the less mathematically gifted), we will do some substitutions.
+Here's how: Let's say the whole segment AB = 1, and we will let AC be phi, Φ. Now, it should be clear that the whole segment AB is the sum of the 2 parts, AC and CB, right?
 So we can set up an equation that says the same thing:

 AB